Eczema relevant inflammation in primary human keratinocytes

 Primary human keratinocytes are seeded in 384-well plates (5000 cells/well), and stimulated with a cocktail of eczema-relevant cytokines (IL-4, IL-13, IL-22, IFN-gamma) for two days.
 The inflammatory response is measured by CCL5 release and compounds are tested for ability to inhibit the inflammatory response.
 Cell viability is used as counter readout to determine if CCL5 inhibition is due to a specific pathway or due to a general cytotoxic effect.

-The curve to the left in figure illustrates the potent effect of the steroid Dexamethasone inhibiting the detected levels of CCL5 by approximately 80% efficacy (Emax).
+The curve to the left in figure illustrates the potent effect of the steroid Dexamethasone inhibiting the detectable levels of CCL5 by approximately 80% efficacy (Emax).
 Calculated relative EC50 (Effective Concentration at 50% effect) is 6 nM.
 A toxic compound will reduce cell viability while a specific CCL5 release inhibitor might not.
-In general it is preferred to have a potent and efficacious compound which reduced the CCL% levels without effect on the cell viability.
+In general it is preferred to have a potent and efficacious compound which reduced the CCL5 levels without effect on the cell viability.
 The EC50 and Emax values are calculated using a 4-parameter sigmoidal curve fitting algorithm.
-Y-axis shows effect of CCL% release inhibition in percent (%), where 100% represent a full reduction of CCL5 and 0% has no effect on the CCL5 release respectively.
+Y-axis shows effect of CCL5 release inhibition in percent (%), where 100% represent a full reduction of CCL5 and 0% indicates that the compound has no effect on the CCL5 release respectively.

 - Bieber et al. Atopic dermatitis.
 N Engl J Med.
 2008 Apr 3;358(14):1483-94.
 PubMed PMID: 18385500.